Female Genital Mutilation Legal Guidance

 A United Kingdom national is an individual who is:

-A permanent United Kingdom resident is an individual who is settled in the United Kingdom (within the meaning of the Immigration Act 1971).
+A United Kingdom resident is defined as "an individual who is habitually resident in the UK.

-Cases involving FGM where possible should be referred to VAW Coordinators given their experience and knowledge in dealing with victim support.
-(Contact the Equality and Diversity Unit in CPS Headquarters for your local VAW coordinator.)
+Cases involving FGM should be referred to the CPS Area FGM lead prosecutor, given their experience and knowledge in dealing with these cases.

 Prosecutors should be aware, when dealing with a case of FGM, that the victim may not just be a victim of FGM.
 The victim may also have been subjected to rape and other sexual offences, or may have been subject to a forced marriage.
 The victim may be under 18, and may also be a victim of ill treatment.